dariober/excelToCsv/README.md

 exported and concatenated to stdout.
 You can use the first three columns to extract specific spreadsheets.

-The first three columns of the output CSV are always:
+Unless option `--no-prefix` is set, the first three columns of the output CSV are always:

 * Source file name